wellingtonlorindo/SkiFree/README.md

   * The Rhino should appear after a set amount of time or distance skied and chase the skier, using the running assets we've provided to animate the rhino.
   * If the rhino catches the skier, it's game over and the rhino should eat the skier.

+  * **UPDATE:**

+    Not done! :(

+    I would love to add something new, but I didn't have enough time for that.
+    As I am involved in a lot of projects as Tech Led on my current job and making a Leadership specialization at the same time, I gave my best here.

 * **Documentation:**